Dan Gwalter, founder of No-Nonsense Leadership

 I do not run discovery calls.
 I do not follow a script.
 I do not have a close sequence waiting at the end.

 A call with me is a working session.
 You tell me where you are.
 I ask the questions that matter.
-By the end of 30 minutes you will have a clearer picture of what is actually holding your pipeline back — and practical next steps you can act on immediately.
+By the end of 30 minutes you will have a clearer picture of what is actually holding your pipeline back, and practical next steps you can act on immediately.
+If the Fractional Formula feels like a fit, we can explore it.
+That conversation will only happen if you raise it, or if it is genuinely obvious.

 No obligation.
 No follow-up sequence.
 Just a useful conversation.